zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     ![Resource groups is selected in the Azure navigation menu, and the contosoinsurancestorage account resource is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image96.png "Resource group resources")

-6. On the Storage account blade, select **Access Keys**, under Settings in the left-hand menu
+6. On the Storage account blade, select **Access Keys**, under Settings in the left-hand menu.

     ![Access keys is highlighted under Settings](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image97.png "Settings")

-7. On the **Access keys** blade, copy the key1 Key value, by select the Click to copy button for **key1 (NOT the connection string)**.
+7. On the **Access keys** blade, copy the key1 Key value by selecting the Click to copy button for **key1 (NOT the connection string)**.

     ![The key1 Key is highlighted.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image98.png "Storage account keys")

-8. Paste the value into a text editor, such as Notepad, for later reference
+8. Paste the value into a text editor, such as Notepad, for later reference.

 ### Task 2: Create container for storing PDFs in Azure storage